Learning Outcomes:

 SHOW_STATS [no args] Show the current statistics

-HELP [no args] Print usage
+HELP [no args] Print usage information

 EXIT [no args] Exit the application